Skip to content

 4) Collecting information for national intelligence, homeland security or other federal agencies.

-To determine whether or not it falls under REC regulations, consider the goals of the activity:
+To determine whether or not an activity falls under REC regulations, consider the following:

-Note that only the research component of the project needs to be reviewed by the REC.
+Many projects include a program development or evaluation component together with a research component.
+In this case, only the research component of the project needs to be reviewed by the REC, unless the program being developed is experimental in nature.
 That is, if you are implementing a program per standard clinical practice (i.e. it is not experimental in nature), then having individuals participate in that is not part of the research and therefore does not need to be described as part of the detailed research procedures as long as it is clear that it is not experimental.

 Please see the FAQs on the OHRP website for more detailed information regarding quality improvement / program evaluation activities.